Colour Contrast - The Clash

-Colours that are opposite on the colour wheel (Complimentary colours);
+Colour contrast describes colours that are opposite each other on the colour wheel (Complimentary colours);

 - Red and green